scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 established in the fusion community through projects like plasmapy [PPY]_ or OMFIT [Men15]_.
 We introduce another Python library for fusion energy reserch, ``Delta`` - the aDaptive nEar-reaL Time Analysis framework - and show how it can be used to stream data from an experiment to a remote high performance computing (HPC) resource [git].

 There, Delta executes a routine spectral analysis workflow in near real-time.
 By making data analysis results available in near real-time, Delta allows scientists to make more informed decisions on follow-up experiments and could accelerate scientific discovery.

-To illustrate use-cases for Delta, we start with a primer of fusion energy, introduce tokamak devices that are used to perform fusion experiments and describe a diagnostic that is installed in many tokamaks.
+To illustrate the use-case for Delta in fusion energy research, we start with a primer of fusion energy, introduce tokamak devices that are used to perform fusion experiments, describe a diagnostic that is installed in many tokamaks.
+With this at hand, we describe how near real-time data analysis can be used to accelerate experimental fusion energy workflows.

 If one could harvest the energy from controlled nuclear fusion reactions you would have a potentially unlimited, environmentally friendly energy source.
 Fusion reactions release energy when two light nuclei merge into a heavier one.
 As part of the reaction, a fraction of the reactants nuclear binding energy is converted into kinetic energy of the products.
 Fission